MrPsycho5/personal-website/source/_posts/Proxmox-on-OVH-Kimsufi-behind-single-IP-NAT.md

 Now we can start forwarding ports to your containers.

-I suggest to [randomize](https://numbergenerator.org/randomnumbergenerator/1024-65535) the SSH port and check whenever it's not a [well-known](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers#Well-known_ports) port.
+I suggest to [randomize](https://numbergenerator.org/randomnumbergenerator/1024-65535) the SSH port and check if it's not a [well-known](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers#Well-known_ports) port.
-The general procedure is to add iptables command to post-up and post-down of the interface:
+The general procedure is to add an iptables command to post-up and post-down of the interface:

 #### /etc/network/interfaces